Bardin08/SystemModeling/SystemModeling/Lab1/readme.md

 ### Generators

-Each generator has its own set of configurable options in the `Generators/Options` directory.
+Each generator has configurable options in the `Generators/Options` directory.

 ### Analytics